 The reality is: I am probably always heading towards AFS because of my Hashimoto’s.
 It doesn’t take much to go all the way.

-What to do if You Think These Two Conditions are Affecting You
+What to do if You Think Both Hashimoto’s and Adrenal Fatigue are Affecting You

 If you have Hashimoto’s, you probably have now (or have had at some point in your adult life) some degree of Adrenal Fatigue.